chef/automate/components/automate-chef-io/content/docs/event-feed.md

 Use the event feed for actionable insights and operational visibility.
 The guitar strings and improved query language help you drill into infrastructure & compliance automation events quickly to isolate errors.

+Permission for the `event:*` action is required to interact with the **Event Feed** page.
+In order to search on this page the `infra:nodes:list` action is also required.

 ## Event Guitar Strings

 ![Guitar Strings](/images/docs/guitar-strings.png)